Voilaxuan/A-8-Software-engineer/README.md

 We design a safety detection tool for code and website in this project.

-The whole project is devided into 3 parts —— frontend, backend and algorithm.
+The whole project is divided into 3 parts —— frontend, backend and algorithm.

 Frontend coding is in react_frontendV2 folder.

-Backend coing is in flask_backend folder.
+Backend coding is in flask_backend folder.

-Wetsite algorithm is in websiteAlgorithm folder.
+Wetsite algorithm coding is in websiteAlgorithm folder.